Ozon3Org/Ozon3/methods.md

 ### get_specific_parameter

-Get a single air quality parameter (example: CO or PM2.5) for a single city, and have it returned as a float.
+Get a single air quality parameter (example: CO or PM2.5) for a city.

 #### Usage Example